rishabh1403/blog-source/posts/coding/leetcode/2020/04/169-majority-element.md

 ```

-The code here is straight forward implementaion of the algorithm.
+The code here is the straight forward implementation of the algorithm.
 In case you
 still have doubts, please check the video below.

 Here are the stats on submission